geraldonovais/Computer-Science-Concepts-and-Paradigms/README.md

 * It hides the internal state of an object and only exposes a controlled interface for interaction.

 ## Inheritance

+Inheritance is a mechanism where a new class (child or subclass) inherits attributes and methods from an existing class (parent or superclass).
+This allows the child class to reuse code from the parent class and extend or override functionality as needed.

+**Benefits**:
+* Inheritance promotes code reuse, making it easier to create and maintain complex systems.
+* It also helps establish a natural hierarchy and relationship between classes, making it easier to model real-world scenarios.

 ## Polymorphism

 **Benefits**: